 Medical training: The key role of equipment care

 In modern healthcare, medical training and education are not limited to clinical skills and theory.
-One often overlooked yet critical component is the maintenance and care of essential medical equipment.
+An often overlooked yet critical component is the proper maintenance and care of essential medical equipment.
 As medical technology becomes increasingly complex and indispensable, understanding how to manage and preserve these tools is vital for ensuring both patient safety and operational efficiency.

 Why equipment care should be part of medical education